 Repeat effects using makeup if eyes are blue or green will be the cream eyeshadow hilite or the cream waterline pencil, but go easy with this waterline thing.
 It can look bizarre quickly.
 If you love a pale aqua eyeliner, you’re under 25, and you are not in a professional situation, have at ‘er.

 Go easy on the frost.
 The Summer Spring blends have a deceivingly fragile complexion.
 Makeup effects can take over and fast.
-Do a thin shimmer in 1 place at a time, maybe inner corner of eye.
+Do a thin shimmer in one place at a time, maybe inner corner of eye.
 Or maybe do a lipgloss over lisptick in a light peach-gold like MAC Instant Gold Lustregloss.

 These are the fair-skinned, light-eyed, yellow blondes.
 Uma Thurman, Charlize Theron, Cameron Diaz are the stereotypes.
+In the real world, the True Spring may have medium brown hair, since there are few real blondes after 30, and glowy golden green eyes.

 Same repeat effects as Light Spring if eyes are blue or green.